djamesduke/DanielDukeInterviewTest/README.md

 Notes:<br>
 *Test 1: Cookies*
-  <p>I learnt lots about how to import JUnit and Selenium 3.0, and the foibles that involves (e.g. having to export the gecko.exe into my $PATH etc)
+  <p>I learnt lots about how to import JUnit and Selenium 3.0, and the foibles that involves (e.g. having to export the gecko.exe into my $PATH etc).
   <p>Unfortunately, even after being able to launch a FF window, the .get method still failed to input text into the address bar.
   <p>A developer friend of mine helped me, and committed to this project.
-We replaced FireFoxDriver with HtmlUnitDriver, so that the tests run headless (increasing their speed)
+We replaced FireFoxDriver with HtmlUnitDriver, so that the tests run headless (increasing their speed).
-  <p>I ran the first test and received JS errors.
+  <p>I ran the first test against ClearScore and received JS errors (see below for stacktrace).
 To verify that this was not an issue with the test, I created a second test, using www.rightmove.co.uk as the example, but also received errors.
+I then created a third test to run against Google.
+The Google test seems to pass after adding the below override method.
+  <p>I added an override method as per the following stackOverflow article http://stackoverflow.com/questions/8745061/is-it-possible-to-ignore-javascript-exceptions-when-working-with-webdriver-html

   The first test I added (openClearScoreHomepageAndVerifyTheCookieBarCanBeClickedAndIsThenDismissed) tests;
     * Going to clearscore.com